le-chartreux/modern-python/project/file-architecture.md

 ## Shape

-The src layout for a package 'my-package' looks like that:
+The src layout for a package `my-package` looks like the following:

 ```sh
 .